 - And here’s the fun one… Visit the Blueys! – It’s bad enough that people lost homes and suffered so much during the height of the fires, but now, the lack of tourists and visitors to the region is damaging local businesses.
 If it continues, people could lose their jobs.
 What are you waiting for?
 Get off your toosh and get up there!
 Sure, you might not be able to visit some of the tracks or canyons for a while, but it’s an ideal time to see all those other attractions, canyons or tracks that you’ve, ‘always been meaning to do.’
 Here’s some thoughts:

-- Spend a day, ‘doing all the touristy’ things.
+Spend a day, ‘doing all the touristy’ things.
 You’ve whinged about the tourists blocking the tracks in a dazed state at the bottom of the Scenic Skyway/Railway/Cableway for years… when was the last time you checked it out for yourself?
 Scenic World might surprise you!
-Oh, and the lovely staff have just put up their favourite things to do in the mountains… good tips there!

-- Whilst you’re down that way in the Jamison Valley, see what millions of tourists each year see of our Blue Mountains… look through their eyes… imagine you’re seeing it for the first time and walk the Prince Henry Clifftop walk.
+Whilst you’re down that way in the Jamison Valley, see what millions of tourists each year see of our Blue Mountains… look through their eyes… imagine you’re seeing it for the first time and walk the Prince Henry Clifftop walk from Katoomba Falls, along past the Skyway to The Three Sisters.
 Then, put your adventure hat on and research the options for continuing further around the valley, above or below the clifflines.

-- Go for a wander up and down Katoomba Street and check out the Antique and other shops.
-There’s been a lot of change in the last few years and wizzing past at 7.30am, you’ve probably missed it all except Elephant Bean (my favourite Katoomba coffee) which is usually the only place open at that time.
+Go for a wander up and down Katoomba Street and check out the Antique and other shops.
+There’s been a lot of change in the last few years and wizzing past at 7.30am, you’ve probably missed it all.
+There’s great coffee in Katoomba at True to the Bean and Cassiopeia.

-- Drink and eat at Anonymous cafe (my Blackheath favourite)
+Drink and eat at Altitude Cafe (my Blackheath favourite)

-- Check out (and BUY) from the local artists at Bespoke and Found and The Nook, Leura.A great co-op of local artists and artisans.
+Check out (and BUY) from the local artists at The Nook, Leura.A great co-op of local artists and artisans.
 Huge variety – from edgy out there stuff, to things that even your Nanna would love.
 Thankfully, they’re a PFZ – potpourri free-zone.

-- Challenge yourself to eat the menu (or the list) at the Fat Canyoners Good Grub Guide.
+Challenge yourself to eat the menu (or the list) at the Fat Canyoners Good Grub Guide.
 Awesome resource (the whole site that is, not just the food page), which outlines all the places to eat on the way to/from bushwalks and canyons.
-Check it out and then email the Fat Canyoner himself with some new finds!